mtully-64/Text_Editor/README.md

 # Text_Editor
-Recreation of the Notepad text editor application
+Recreation of the Notepad text editor application using Java Swing.